Xingorno/3DLIVUS/README.md

 ## Project 1: 3DLIVUS System
 <a href="https://github.com/Xingorno/Robotic-arm-calibration-method-from-scratch"><img src="https://img.shields.io/badge/Calibration-Roboitc Arm-green" alt="Arm Calibration"></a>

+<p align="justify" >As shown below, our 3DLIVUS system comprises a counterbalanced arm equipped with encoders and electromechanical locks in the joints, a motor-driven 3D US scanner mounted at the arm end, and a workstation.
+This 3DLIVUS system can accommodate and be interfaced to any commercial US machine with a US transducer suitable for liver imaging.
+Unlike external spatial trackers, our mechatronic system relies on joint encoders in the mechatronic arm to track the arm pose, which is not susceptible to clinical environmental conditions.
+This system operates passively, enabling users to freely maneuver the US transducer according to procedural requirements.
+Additionally, the 3D US scanner can enable the 2D US transducer to move automatically along predefined trajectories, including 60° tilting around the X-axis (the transducer face), 60-mm translation along the Z-axis, and rotation-translation hybrid. </p>

 <div align="center">
   <img src="figs/3DLIVUS system.png" alt="3DLIVUS system" width="80%">
   <br>